 Experiencing grief while having an addiction may be more common than most of us think.
 Although it may seem to be two separate conditions, they both greatly affect the success of one’s recovery.
 What is the link between grief, addiction, and recovery?
 Read to know more.

 More often than not, people who suffer from addictions admit to experiencing some form of trauma.
 Whether it’s losing a loved one to addiction, accident, disability, abandonment, financial problem, or any other life tragedy, the taste of grief could bring people to self-cope with addictions.

 The cycle of grief and addiction

 What is grief?
 Grief is simply defined as a state of ‘deep sorrow’ which is often caused by losing a loved one.
 Essentially, people grieve mainly because of their perceived idea of loss.
 It could be the loss of a person, a pet, a job, status in life, or some other thing that the person sees as valuable.
 Although a negative emotion, grief is considered a normal part of life and people need to take certain steps to healthily cross from denial towards acceptance.
 When grief is managed properly, it could be an experience that could bring about growth and healing.

-Grief and substance abuse may go hand-in-hand because people who experience tremendous amounts of emotional pain try to find a way to mask it.
+Grief and substance use disorder may go hand-in-hand because people who experience tremendous amounts of emotional pain try to find a way to mask it.
 Although there are other healthy ways to cope, some may try to find the easy way out through a temporary ‘high’.
 This results in the addiction causing more grief, which in turn goes into a cycle of substance use and a worse state of sorrow.
 For the majority of those with substance use disorders, grief and alcohol take turns in this cycle.
 For others, it could be grief and illicit drugs.

 Statistics about grief